marcindulak/vagrant-CaltechDelftX-QuCryptox/README.md

 Setup local jupyter/julia environment for the course https://courses.edx.org/courses/course-v1:CaltechDelftX+QuCryptox+3T2016

+**warning**: September 2016 - avoid Vagrant 1.8.5 as it has serious issues!
+The newest VirtualBox version supported by Vagrant 1.8.4 is VirtualBox 5.0.

+Tested on:

+- Ubuntu 14.04 x86_64, VirtualBox 4.3.40r110317, Vagrant 1.8.4
+- Ubuntu 16.04 x86_64, VirtualBox 5.0.26r108824, Vagrant 1.8.4

 ------------
 Sample Usage
 ------------

-Install VirtualBox https://www.virtualbox.org/ and Vagrant https://www.vagrantup.com/downloads.html
+Install (see the **Warning** above) VirtualBox https://www.virtualbox.org/ and Vagrant https://www.vagrantup.com/downloads.html

 If you have *git* installed on your host machine (e.g. laptop) clone the repository: